 Form and function

-Bringing the website to life, our experienced technical team applied subtle and effective new front-end styles, translating the design prototypes into fully-fledged features.
+Bringing the website to life, our experienced web development team applied subtle and effective new front-end styles, translating the design prototypes into fully-fledged features.

 Built on the open source WordPress CMS, we worked with Amber to establish technical needs based on business drivers and goals.
 Appropriate add-ons and third-party integrations were then developed to meet these needs.
 The website integrates seamlessly with Shopify to offer ecommerce functionality, whilst digital asset management is now handled efficiently via our Portfolio Connect product and the Portfolio API.